p-mongo/specifications/source/auth/auth.rst

 an access key ID and a secret access key or an access key ID, a secret access key and a session token.

-The order in which Drivers MUST search for credentials is:
+The order in which Drivers MUST search for credentials is as follows:

 #.
-Credentials passed through the URI
+Credentials passed through the URI.
 #.
-Environment variables
+Environment variables.
 #.
-ECS endpoint if and only if ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set.
+ECS endpoint if and only if ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI``
+   environment variable is set.
 #.
-EC2 endpoint
+EC2 endpoint.

 An example URI for authentication with MONGODB-AWS using AWS IAM credentials passed through the URI is as follows: